 As for the function $G_{M3}$, we obtain a larger estimate for $G_{M3}(0)$ with $G_{M3}(0) =27.6 \pm 1.1$ (orange band).
 The solution for $G_{M3}$ is also characterized by a strong falloff with $Q^2$, which contributes to a reduction of the magnetic contribution to the effective form factor $|G(q^2)|$ at large $q^2$.

-The result for the effective form factor $|G(q^2)|$ is represented in Fig.~\ref{figGT-Omega} by the solid line within the range represented by the orange band.
-This estimate is very close to the parametrization which does not take into account the large $Q^2$ constraint (represented by the dash lines).
-Overall, one can say that the estimates based on the covariant spectator quark model are in good agreement with the large $q^2$ data from CLOE within the theoretical errors of the asymptotic estimate.
+The result for the effective form factor $|G(q^2)|$, is represented in Fig.~\ref{figGT-Omega} by the solid line within the range represented by the orange band.
+This estimate is very close to the parametrization which does not take into account the large-$Q^2$ constraint (represented by the dash lines).
+Overall, one can say that the estimates based on the covariant spectator quark model are in good agreement with the large-$q^2$ data from CLOE within the theoretical errors of the asymptotic estimate.

-Since the results of the last fit (SL/TL + LQ2) depend on the accuracy of the relation (\ref{eqGM3extra}), we tested the convergence in the selected region (800-1000 GeV$^2$).
+Since the results of the last fit (SL/TL + LQ2) depend on the accuracy of the relation (\ref{eqGM3extra}), we tested the convergence in the selected region (800--1000 GeV$^2$).
 In Fig.~\ref{fig-LQ2}, we present the comparison of $G_{M1}$ and $\frac{4}{5} \tau G_{M3}$ multiplied by $Q^4$.
-The factor $Q^4$ is included in order to remove the effects of the leading order dependence of the form factors $\propto 1/Q^4$.
+The factor $Q^4$ is included in order to remove the effects of the leading-order dependence of the form factors, dominated by terms of the order $1/Q^4$.
 The results confirm that the relations are valid in good approximation (smooth convergence) in the range 700-1000 GeV$^2$.

-The deviation from a horizontal line indicate that even in the range $Q^2 =700$-- 1000 GeV$^2$, logarithmic corrections or terms of the order $1/Q^6$ are still meaningful.
+The deviation from a horizontal line indicates that, even in the range $Q^2 =700$--1000 GeV$^2$, logarithmic corrections or terms of the order $1/Q^6$ are still meaningful.
 We checked numerically that the form of the present parametrizations for the radial wave functions is consistent with a very slow falloff of the correction to the leading order $1/Q^4$.
 We do not attempt to check the exact scaling at very large $Q^2$, because the scale $Q^2 = 1100$ GeV$^2$ is interpreted as the upper limit of our calculations, and also because we are well above the range of the present day experiments, from which our model parametrizations are calibrated.